Photo © Eliot Malumuth, Laurel Maryland

 - The Susquehanna mostly affects the central stem of the Bay.
 Many of Maryland's local creeks and rivers are on the EPA's "impaired waters list" and are polluted almost entirely by local sources—farms, sewage plants, septic systems, urban and suburban runoff, and other sources which must be addressed locally.
 These need to be cleaned up if we ever expect to have clean water.

-- The dam has little impact on nitrogen pollution loads, which are showing a downward trend on the Susquehanna.
+- The dam has little impact on nitrogen pollution loads, the worst form of pollution for the Bay.
+Nitrogen is showing a downward trend on the Susquehanna.
 Nitrogen is water soluble, so little was ever trapped behind the dam, unlike sediment and phosphorus (which is often attached to sediment).
 Implementation of upstream pollution reduction measures will continue to reduce nitrogen loads from the Susquehanna.

 - Pennsylvania and its upstream neighbor, New York, are being held to the same requirements to meet the EPA's pollution limits as every other state in the Bay watershed, and are developing their own Watershed Implementation Plans to meet those requirements.